Electric-Coin-Company/zcash-docs/source/rtd_pages/rtd_docs/glossary.rst

     #. protect user privacy (via `zk-SNARKs`_)
     #. make it impossible for anybody to spend funds from another user's wallet
-    #. corrupt the block chain
+    #. prevent corruption of the blockchain database

 .. _encrypted memo: